• Skip to primary navigation

 Where am I home from?

 Santa Fe, New Mexico; where I spent a week accompanying my husband as he poured through the great wines of Chateau Montelena at the Santa Fe Wine and Chile Fiesta.
-A fiesta designed to celebrate all things chile and of course great wines (some greater than others, but I'm also a little bit prejudiced).
+A fiesta designed to celebrate all things Chile and of course great wines (some greater than others, but I'm also a little bit prejudiced).

 If you can't find Hatch chiles, don't worry, you can substitute an Anaheim chile.